kresnasatya/dev.kresna.me/src/posts/react-and-svelte-vibes.md

 > Instead, **the solution was to build observability that allowed us to track end-to-end message delivery.**

+For full tweet, please see [Adam Wolff's tweet about behind the story of FB Chat and ReactJS](https://x.com/dmwlff/status/1762885255030259854).

 After I read his tweet, I'm muttering:

 > If Facebook fix the DNS problem earlier, I think ReactJS will not exist and JQuery is still the king!